joaonsantos/rsping/README.md

 ## Usage

-To use the program pass the UDP payload as utf-8 string and the target.
+Pass the UDP payload as an `utf-8` string and the target to ping as arguments.
 The UDP payload can be empty.

-The target can be either and address or an hostname.
+The target can be either an address or an hostname.

 Both IPv4 and IPv6 are supported, hostname resolves by default to IPv6 if available.
 ```sh